jakewahl/spawar_internship.github.io/README.md

 - Throughout the day I have been reading sections of this book: [Introduction to Linear Algebra by Gilbert Strang, a professor at MIT](http://www.amazon.com/Introduction-Linear-Algebra-Fourth-Edition/dp/0980232716)

 *DAY 15 (7/16)*:
-- Solved Project Eueler number 11 using brute force in python.
+- Solved Project Euler number 11 using brute force in python.
 - Played around with different values and functions in the least squares approximation code and though this was cool:
 ![pic](https://github.com/jakewahl/spawar_internship.github.io/blob/master/leastsquares/linalg/sin(x)leastsquares.png)
 - Reviewed linear algebra with Scott.